 Basic Proofreading $.011 per word or approximately $3 per manuscript page*

 (Includes checking grammar, spelling, punctuation, style guide, omitted words, word usage, and general formatting.)

-Fact Checking and/or Research: $35 hour
+Fact Checking and Research: $35 hour

-Anything else is negotiated
+Anything else is negotiable.

 How Long Does It Take to Proofread Content?